PRX-Kinodynamic/Generative-Motion-Planner/README.md

 # GenMoPlan: Generative Motion Planner

-A framework for motion generation using generative machine learning methods
+A framework for motion planning using generative machine learning methods

 ## Overview